Situation 'dire' as Coast Guard seeks 38 missing off Florida

-“It is dire.
-The longer they remain in the water ... exposed to the marine environment ... with every moment that passes, it becomes much more dire and more unlikely” that survivors will be found, she said.
+“With every moment that passes, it becomes much more dire and more unlikely” that survivors will be found, she told a news conference.

-Crews searched throughout the day and night, extrapolating from where the wreck was spotted about 40 miles (64 kilometers) off Fort Pierce, Florida.
+Crews searched around the clock, extrapolating from where the wreck was spotted about 40 miles (64 kilometers) off Fort Pierce.
 By Wednesday morning, crews on at least four ships and five aircraft scanned a vast area about the size of New Jersey, Burdian said.
 They planned to keep searching throughout the day and then reevaluate.

 “We are using every piece of information we can to make sure we are exhausting our search efforts,” Burdian said.
 “But we can’t search forever.”

+Wednesday’s forecast calls for rain and possible thunderstorms in the search area, with swells cresting at 2 to 3 feet (1 meter) and winds blowing at 12 to 15 mph (19 to 24 kph).

-The man said he was part of a group of 40 people who left the island of Bimini in the Bahamas on Saturday evening in what the maritime security agency suspects was a human smuggling operation, she said.
-The man said they capsized shortly thereafter, and none of them were wearing life jackets, she added.
+The rescued man said he was part of a group of 40 people who left the island of Bimini in the Bahamas in what the Coast Guard suspects was a human smuggling operation, Burdain said.
+The man said the boat capsized shortly thereafter, and no one aboard was wearing a life jacket, she added.

-The Coast Guard said a small craft advisory had been issued as a severe cold front blew through the dangerous passage on Saturday and Sunday, with winds up to 23 mph (37 kph) and swells up to 9 feet (3 meters) high.
-Tommy Sewell, a local bonefishing guide, said there were high winds and fierce squalls of rain on Sunday into Monday.
+A small craft advisory had been issued as a severe cold front blew through the dangerous passage on Saturday and Sunday, with winds up to 23 mph (37 kph) and swells up to 9 feet (3 meters).
+Tommy Sewell, a local fishing guide, said there were high winds and fierce rain squalls from Sunday into Monday.

-The survivor was brought to a hospital for symptoms of dehydration and sun exposure.
-Burdian wouldn't provide more details about him, saying he's now in the custody of the Department of Homeland Security.
+The survivor was brought to a hospital with symptoms of dehydration and sun exposure.
+Burdian would not provide any more details, saying he’s now in the custody of the Department of Homeland Security.

 For the most part, these migrants are from Haiti and Cuba, but the Royal Bahamas Defense Force has reported apprehending migrants from other parts of the world, including from Colombia and Ecuador earlier this month.